 Samples: DSF002, DSF003, DSF183, DSF185, DSF186, DSF195, DSF263, DSF266 and DSF270.

-All these samples have a very similar fabric in thin-section.
+All these samples have a very similar fabric under the polarizing microscope.
 The nature of the inclusions and the grain-size distribution of them is quite similar in all samples, with slight variations.
 Some variability in matrix color is also noted, although in this case variations could result from firing conditions and/or post-depositional alterations related to the underwater environment in which the amphorae were located.

-Matrix: 80-87%.
+Micromass: 80-87%.
 It has a coloration between dark reddish brown and brown (in plane polarized light), in some cases varying in the same sample to a gray-black color that could depend on the firing atmosphere or possible postdepositional alterations in the marine environment.
-Optical activity is generally low to moderate in crossed polars, except in two cases where it has no optical activity (DSF-183 and DSF-195).
+Optical activity is generally low to moderate in crossed polars, except in two cases where the micromass is optically inactive (DSF-183 and DSF-195).

 Porosity: <5% (almost always <3%).
 Low porous, with few mesopores (vughs and vesicles) and rare macrovughs.